bseverns/seedBox/README.md

   Markdown.
 We treat documentation as part of the jam session.
-- **Live input microscope?** `docs/tutorials/live_input_prime_mode.md` walks the simulator through the new `SeedPrimeMode::kLiveInput` path so you can verify the mock "live-in" buffer without ever plugging in hardware.【F:docs/tutorials/live_input_prime_mode.md†L1-L69】
+- **Live input microscope?** `docs/tutorials/live_input_prime_mode.md` walks the simulator through the new `SeedPrimeMode::kLiveInput` path so you can verify the mock "live-in" buffer without ever plugging in hardware.
 - **Example safari?** The tests inside [`tests/test_app`](tests/test_app) and [`tests/test_patterns`](tests/test_patterns) are intentionally verbose.
 Read them like workshop demos, then riff with your own cases.